Elisabetta Maria Satellico: Beatification

 The beatification process opened in an informative process that commenced on 18 August 1752 in the Diocese of Senigallia that was later suspended though resumed in 1826 under Pope Leo XII before stalling once more.
 Pope Pius X later resumed the cause in 1914 before his death.
-One more process followed this as well as the approval of her writings while the two previous processes received validation from the Congregation of Rites.
+One more process followed this, as well as the approval of her writings on 12 April 1916, while the two previous processes received validation from the Congregation of Rites.

 The beatification process commenced – on an official level – when she was titled as a Servant of God on 22 February 1806 under Pope Pius VII.

 The postulation later submitted the Positio to the Congregation for the Causes of Saints decades later in 1985 which allowed for a team of theologians to approve the cause on 27 November 1990 and for the C.C.S. to follow suit on 9 April 1991.
 On 14 May 1991 she was proclaimed to be Venerable after Pope John Paul II confirmed that the late religious had led a life of heroic virtue.

 The miracle needed for her beatification was investigated in a diocesan process in the Italian diocese of its origin and received the validation of the C.C.S. on 4 October 1991 while a medical board met and approved the healing to be a miracle on 1 April 1992; theologians followed on 9 October 1992 and the C.C.S. gave their approval to it as well on 12 January 1993.
 John Paul II provided the final approval needed on 2 April 1993 and beatified Satellico on 10 October 1993.